Sony's Hirai to address Q2, focus on restructuring

 Under Stringer, who said in March he was happy to stay in his job for another year but was unsure about his plans beyond that, Sony has succeeded in restructuring to some extent.

-It has sold off TV factories in Spain, Slovakia and Mexico in the past few years and outsources more than half of its production to companies including Hon Hai Precision Industry, the contract electronics maker that also counts Apple as its key customer.
+It has sold off TV factories in Spain, Slovakia and Mexico in the past few years and outsources more than half of production to companies including Hon Hai Precision Industry, the contract elecronics maker that also counts Apple as its key customer.

 It retains four TV plants of its own -- in Japan, Brazil, China and Malaysia.